SalmonMode/salmonmode.github.io/_posts/2020-02-06-scientific-testing-part-2.md

 The test should never change what it does based on the state of the test subject, because if the test has to change what it does, then something already isn't happening as expected, so the test can't know what to expect at the end, meaning its results would be meaningless.

 The test, in this case, should wait for the page to be completely loaded, then click the button once, and then wait for the button to change before moving on.
 If the button doesn't change in time, then it means something if wrong and the test can't proceed regardless.

+Tests need to be reproducible, which means they need to be deterministic.
+If you can't reproduce a test the same way every time, then you can't know if the behavior it was meant to test has regressed, because it could be doing something different leading to a different behavior that hasn't regressed.

 Even though the driver shouldn't be involved in this step to begin with, I included this because it serves as another good example.